 Since the harmful amount of chocolate for dogs depends on their body weight, this could vary for different dogs.
 An amount that is safe for a large dog could be lethal for a small dog.

 Call the veterinarian immediately!
 If you know or think that your dog ate chocolate then instead of waiting, it is better to either call the vet or take your dog to the clinic yourself.
+Also, make sure you only give vet recommended dog food to your Coco.

 As per the weight of your dog and the amount of chocolate consumed by him, the doctor may suggest you monitor your dog’s symptoms.
 In case you notice any severe clinical signs, call the veterinarian before the signs worsen.